HL7/cqf-measures/input/pages/measure-terminology-service.md

 2. If a ValueSet dependency is specified as part of the version manifest (and no version for the value set is specified in the artifact reference), the version has the same meaning as the `valueSetVersion` parameter to the $expand
 3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
 4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)
+5. When processing an expand (or any artifact operation that will encounter canonical references), when an un-versioned canonical reference is encountered, the manifest is consulted to determine a version of the artifact to be used for that reference.

 #### Quality Programs
 To support organization of releases, the Quality Program profile can also be used to define quality programs that contain multiple releases over multiple years.
 This usage is represented by an overall Quality Program that is then referenced by each release using the [partOf](StructureDefinition-cqfm-partOf.html) extension.